tpb1908/RecyclerView-FastScroll/README.md

                   ...
 Or programmatically via `setThumbColor(@ColorInt int color)`, `setTrackColor(@ColorInt int color)`, `setPopupBgColor(@ColorInt int color)`, `setPopupTextColor(@ColorInt int color)`& `setPopupTextSize(int size)`

+You can enable or disable fast scrolling or the scrollbar entirely

+''' Java

+    fastScrollRecyclerView.setScrollBarEnabled(enabled);

+    fastScrollRecyclerView.setFastScrollEnabled(enabled);

+'''

 ###Updates###
 v1.0.6
 - The `FastScrollPopup` no longer requires your adapter to implement `SectionIndexer`, but rather `FastScrollRecyclerView.SectionedAdapter`, which is much easier to use.